Pullusb/How_to_install_Blender_addons/README.md

-# How to install BLender addons - the complete guide.
+# How to install Blender addons - the complete guide.

 First, dear user, know that there can be two type of addon files :